storybookjs/react-native/docs/src/pages/addons/writing-addons/index.md

 addons.register('MYADDON', api => {
   // Also need to set a unique name to the panel. addons.addPanel('MYADDON/panel', {
-    title: 'Notes',
+    title: 'My Addon',
-    render: ({ active }) => <Notes channel={addons.getChannel()} api={api} active={active} />,
+    render: ({ active }) => <MyPanel api={api} active={active} />,
   });
 });
 ```

 It will register our addon and add a panel.
-In this case, the panel represents a React component called `Notes`.
-That component has access to the channel and storybook api.
+In this case, the panel represents a React component called `MyPanel`.

-Then it will listen to the channel and render the notes text on the panel.
+That component has access to the storybook API.

+Then it will listen for events.
+You can listen for core storybook events, event by other addons or custom events created by `index.js`.
  Have a look at the above annotated code.

 > In this example, we are only sending messages from the Preview Area to the Manager App (our panel).
 But we can do it the other way around as well.